ArtezGDA/Tool-Assignment/Jeanine/README.md

 One of my big annoyances is when I take a screenshot it will automatically be saved on my desktop.
 But what I want is a pop up/ dialog that will ask me where I want my screenshot to be saved and what it should be called.
 So that it will be orderly  saved.

+I would like to have my tool on a certain key combination.
+So that it would be very easy and quick to use.

 ### Sketch

 [before](https://youtu.be/LVFvG-Qv71A)